shreybirmiwal/MESI-cache-protocol/README.md

 - we PEER TO PEER (Core 2 Core) share the data to ourselve
 - ourselves goes into shared state

+MODIFIED state is differnet from EXCLUSIVE in the sense that we are going toward shared, which implies equivalance with main memory.
+So we can't just combine M/E states

 **State E (Exclusive)**
 - we just push the other core  into shared
 - we peer to peer take their data